Udgin/blog/blog.md

             if m.Success then Some (m.ToString()) else None

         // parsing cron expression and create a array of lists which contains all possibles values
-        // for every part of datetime
+        // for every part of daytime
         let parts =
             expression
             |> String.split [|' '|]